LORD SELKIRK SCHOOL DIVISION

 A. Meeting Format

 - It shall be the duty of the first named on any committee to convene the first meeting of the committee, and in case of their absence or inability to act, the second named shall assume this duty.
-At the first meeting of the committee, a chair should be elected.
+A chair shall be elected at the first meeting of the committee.
+Meetings shall be held physically whenever possible, but may occur virtually/electronically (through appropriate media) when situation dictates.

 - All board members have the right to attend committee meetings and may enter into the discussion but only committee members have the right to vote.

-- The number of trustees of any committee should be less than a quorum of the Board, excepting the Committee of the Whole.
+- The number of trustees of any committee shall be less than a quorum of the Board, excepting the Committee of the Whole.

 B. Rights and Privileges – Committee Members